SpeedyTheXD/SpeedyTheXD/README.md

 ## Hi there, I'm SpeedyXD 👋

 I'm a sophomore at [VNUHCM-US](https://hcmus.edu.vn/), Vietnam.
-I'm currently studying multiple fields in my school time/free time to find out which career path to pursue.
+I'm currently studying multiple fields in my school/free time to find out which career path to pursue.

 # My Interests: